haziqfakhrie/Stage-6/README.md

 Secondly, ultrasonic sensors are easy to install and do not require complex calibration.
 They can be easily attached to the top of the water tank, making installation and maintenance a simple task.
 Next, ultrasonic sensors can measure the water level in real-time, allowing the system to send alerts and adjust water usage accordingly.
 This capability enables businesses to optimize water usage, prevent equipment damage, and contribute to environmental sustainability efforts.

 Finally, the ultrasonic sensor is cost-effective and readily available, making it an accessible and practical solution for small and medium-sized businesses.
 When used in conjunction with the ESP8266 microcontroller, the ultrasonic sensor can provide accurate and reliable data to monitor water levels in real-time, making it a suitable choice for a water level monitoring IoT project.

-**Proximity Sensor**
-While a proximity sensor is not directly related to water level monitoring, it can still be useful in an IoT project for monitoring water usage.
-By counting the number of cars passing through a carwash, the system can estimate the amount of water used for each wash cycle.
-This data can be correlated with the water level data obtained from the ultrasonic sensor to determine the efficiency of the carwash system and identify opportunities to optimize water usage.